The Importance of Hormone Balance During Pregnancy and Postpartum

 Here are some tips for this transformative phase:

-• Include sources of omega-3 fatty acids, such as salmon and chia seeds, which promote hormone balance.
+• Eat a balanced diet: Opt for nutrient-dense foods that support hormone production and regulation.
+Be sure to include sources of omega-3 fatty acids, such as salmon and chia seeds, which promote hormone balance.
 Add plenty of fruits, vegetables, whole grains, and lean proteins to your meals.

-• Prioritize Sleep: Aim for sufficient restorative sleep to support hormone regulation.
-Optimize your sleep environment, and consider taking naps during the day to combat fatigue.
+• Prioritize sleep: This can be an especially tricky time for rest, but aim for sufficient restorative sleep to support hormone regulation.
+Optimize your sleep environment and consider taking naps during the day to combat fatigue.

-• Engage in Regular Physical Activity: If given the go-ahead from your healthcare provider, engage in appropriate exercises during and after pregnancy.
-Physical activity helps regulate hormones, reduces stress, improves mood, and promotes well-being.
+• Engage in regular physical activity: If given the go-ahead from your healthcare provider, engage in appropriate exercises during and after pregnancy.
+Physical activity helps regulate hormones, reduce stress, improve mood, and promote well-being.

-• Practice Stress Management: Incorporate stress-reducing techniques into your daily routine, such as deep breathing exercises, meditation
+• Practice stress management: Incorporate stress-reducing techniques into your daily routine, such as deep breathing exercises, meditation, or stretching.

 Support for Hormone Balance Available in Cincinnati and Dayton, Ohio